-To what extent were sustainable investments with an environmental objective aligned with the EU Taxonomy? with the EU Taxonomy ?
+To what extent were sustainable investments with an environmental objective aligned with the EU Taxonomy?

 The fund promotes both environmental and social characteristics.
-While the fund did not commit to making investments aligned with the EU Taxonomy, during the reporting period the fund invested 0.00% in sustainable investments aligned with the EU Taxonomy.
+While the fund did not commit to making investments aligned with the EU Taxonomy, during the reporting period the fund invested 0.22% in sustainable investments aligned with the EU Taxonomy.
+These investments contributed to the climate change mitigation objectives of the EU Taxonomy.